nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 _version 19.0+_
 Boolean, false by default.
 Only returns block which have their confirmation height set or are undergoing confirmation height processing.

+---

-### Available supply
+### available_supply
-Returns how many rai are in the public supply
+Returns how many raw are in the public supply
 Request:
 ```
 {